Mostar in Bosnia & Hercegovina | A Travel Guide

 The city Mostar in Bosnia and Hercegovina is with around 113,000 inhabitants one of the largest cities in the country and its picturesque old town, with its countless attractions, is one of the most beautiful places in the Balkans.
 Famous for the old bridge of Mostar “Stari Most”, which spans the river Neretva, and for the daring bridge jumper, countless visitors flock to visit this charming town.
 In addition to these great highlights, many more ingenious things to do in Mostar and awesome possibilities for excursions around are waiting for you.
 In our experience, enough to spend a few days in this wonderful multicultural city.

-This blog post is an ultimate guide for a perfect visit to Mostar.
+This travel guide is all about a perfect visit to Mostar.
 Here, you will read everything about what to do in Mostar, the best activities and attractions in town.
 We show some awesome pictures, and you will get plenty of information and tips about where to stay, best restaurants, shopping and how to get there.
 A perfect Mostar itinerary for an unforgettable visit!

 Best things to do in Mostar